MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/azure-hybrid-benefit.md

 > If your licenses qualify for use in Azure, you can run either Datacenter edition or Standard edition of Windows Server in Azure VMs, regardless of which edition the license is for.

 > [!IMPORTANT]
-> Windows Server VMs using Azure Hybrid Benefit can run in Azure only during the SA term.
-When the SA is nearing expiry, you need to either renew your SA or subscription, disable the hybrid benefit functionality, or de-provision those VMs that are using Azure Hybrid Benefit.
+> Windows Server VMs using Azure Hybrid Benefit can run in Azure only during the Software Assurance term.
+When the Software Assurance is nearing expiry, you need to either renew your agreement with Software Assurance, disable the hybrid benefit functionality, or de-provision those VMs that are using Azure Hybrid Benefit.

 For more information on the commercial licensing terms, see [Product terms for Microsoft Azure](https://www.microsoft.com/licensing/terms/productoffering/MicrosoftAzure/all), select a program from the dropdown menu, and see the heading **Azure Hybrid Benefit**.

 ## Azure Hybrid Benefit savings

-You can use our [Azure Hybrid Benefit savings calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator) to estimate savings when using the Azure Hybrid Benefit for Windows Server licenses that include SA.
+You can use our [Azure Hybrid Benefit savings calculator](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator) to estimate savings when using the Azure Hybrid Benefit for Windows Server licenses that include Software Assurance.

 ## How to use Azure Hybrid Benefit for Windows Server